Duaa Abdelrahman

 Duaa Abdelrahman (دعاء عبد الرحمن; born 11 November 1979) is an Egyptian romance novelist and short story writer.
 At the beginning of her career, she published her works under the pseudonym Mashair Ghalia and her works are often classified as "social romance".

-Her first novel, I Met My Husband on the Bus (original title: Iktashaftu Zawji fe al-Autobees) was published in 2011.
+Her first novel, I discovered My Husband on the Bus (original title: Iktashaftu Zawji fe al-Autobees) was published in 2011.
 This was followed by three more of her works; Rape, But Under One Roof (original title: Ightisab Wa Laken Taht Saqf Wahed), Not in the Dreams (original title: wala fi al-Ahlam), Execution Time (original title: Ma’ Waqt al-Tanfeeth), in addition to a collection of short stories.

 Life and education

 Duaa Abdelrahman was born on 11 November 1979 in the governorate of Giza, Egypt.
 She earned a bachelor's degree in Business and a diploma from the Higher Institute of Islamic Studies.